dotnet/dotnet-docker/samples/dotnetapp/README.md

 ENTRYPOINT ["./dotnetapp"]
 ```

+The `sdk:3.1` and `runtime:3.1` tags are both multi-arch tags that will result in an image that is compatible for the given chip and OS.
+These simple tags (only contain a version number) are great to get started with Docker because they adapt to your environment.
+We recommend using an OS-specific tag for the runtime for production applications to ensure that you always get the OS you expect.
+This level of specification isn't needed for the SDK in most cases.

-This Dockerfile builds and publishes the .NET Core application and then copies the result into a rumtime-based image.
-It copies and restores the project file as the first step so that the results of those commands can be cached for subsequent builds since project file edits are less common than source code edits.
-Editing a `.cs` file, for example, does not invalidate the layer created by the project file, which makes subsequent docker builds much faster.
+This Dockerfile copies and restores the project file as the first step so that the results of those commands can be cached for subsequent builds since project file edits are less common than source code edits.
+Editing a `.cs` file, for example, does not invalidate the layer created by copying and restoring project file, which makes subsequent docker builds much faster.

 ## Build an image for Alpine, Debian or Ubuntu

-By default, .NET Core uses Debian base images for Linux containers.
-You will get a Debian-based image if you use a tag with only a version number, such as `3.1`, as opposed to a distro-specific tag like `3.1-alpine`.
+.NET Core tags result in Debian-based images, for Linux.
+For example, you will pull a Debian-based image if you use a simple version-based tag, such as `3.1`, as opposed to a distro-specific tag like `3.1-alpine`.

 This sample includes Dockerfile examples that explicitly target Alpine, Debian and Ubuntu.
 Docker makes it easy to use alternate Dockfiles by using the `-f` argument.